What is an Elevator Pitch? Examples for Students and Job Seekers

 An elevator pitch is a brief overview of your professional and educational accomplishments and information relevant to your skills and career goals.
 You use it when you introduce yourself to people in networking situations and career fairs or answer the interview question, “tell me about yourself.”
 It’s also your professional summary on your resume and LinkedIn profile.

-In essence, an elevator pitch is a 30-60 second “commercial” about you, according to Sonja Moffett, a career advisor at Southern New Hampshire University (SNHU).
+In essence, an elevator pitch is a 30-60 second “commercial” about you, according to Sonja Moffett, a career engagement partner at Southern New Hampshire University (SNHU).

 "Your elevator pitch demonstrates your experiences, capabilities and expertise," she said.
 "In an interview, it tells the story of why you are the solution to (a) business problem or the best fit for the job.
 It is an icebreaker that should lead the listener to ask more questions because they want to learn more about you."